 About These Boiled Potatoes with Butter & Parsley

 This is an incredibly simple recipe.
-It all comes down to boiling peeled potatoes and once they are done tossing them in melted butter dotted with freshly chopped parsley and seasoning them.
+It all comes down to boiling peeled potatoes and once they are fork tender and tossing them in melted butter dotted with freshly chopped parsley and seasoning them.
 The style of preparation is ubiquitos across Germany and the side is commonly served alongside Schnitzel, boneless pork shoulder roast, roasted pork knuckle, pan seared salmon or trout and even Matjes herring fillets.

 The most important consideration you have is the type of potato to use.
 German potatoes offer multiple options in terms of varieties and for Petersilienkartoffel (Parslied potatoes) typically a yellow festkochend (waxy) sort is used.
 In the US opt for Yukon gold or one of the alternatives suggested below.

-- Boiling potatoes.
+Boiling potatoes.
 Waxy potatoes are best for boiling because they retain their shape well and have a creamy, smooth and moist texture.
 Their flavors vary slightly based on the sort.
-Besides Yukon gold other yellow varieties such as baby golds, Yellow Finn, Agata, Santina and Bintje are great, also French fingerling or new potatoes (when in season).
+Besides Yukon gold potatoes or other yellow varieties such as baby golds, Yellow Finn, Agata, Santina and Bintje are great, also French fingerling or new potatoes (when in season).
 You can also use red potatoes.
+Avoid Russet potatoes for this recipe as they are too starchy.

-- Parsley and S&P. Flat leaf parsley is traditionally used but curly works too.
+Parsley and S&P. Flat leaf parsley is traditionally used but curly works too.
 Use kosher or sea salt when seasoning at the end and remember that if you salted the water for boiling some of the salt already made its way into the spuds.
+Freshly cracked black pepper is recommended.
+Chives or dill are good alternatives if you do not like parsley.

 How Long Does It Take to Boil Potatoes?

 It all depends on the exact variety and the size.
-The time could vary from 10 minutes to 20 minutes or so.
+The time to reach perfect tenderness could vary from 10 minutes to 20 minutes or so.
 Simply test with a fork to detemine doneness – it should slide into the potato easily.
+Naturally, small potatoes will boil faster than medium potatoes or large potatoes.

 NOTE: Do not boil the potatoes to the point where they become mushy.
 If when you check them it looks like they are leaning to the overdone side stop the cooking process by immediately taking them out of the hot water and placing them in an ice water bath to cool down.